rajesh-nitc/test-backend/README.md

 # function-calling-api

-This API supports function calling with chat history stored in GCS, ensuring that each user's conversation is preserved and accessible to the model for the current day.
-This enables the model to maintain context and deliver more accurate, context-aware and multi-turn responses.
+This API enables function calling with chat history stored in GCS, with the current day's history fed to the model to ensure accurate, context-aware, and multi-turn conversations.

 ## Prerequisites